-We have validated the reference architectures and agendas of Section 2.2 by several non-trivial case studies, including the specification of a steam boiler [Hei96, Süh96], an inert gas system [Hei97], a microwave oven [Hei95], an elevator [Süh96], a gas burner [HS96], and a railway crossing [HS97].
+We have validated the reference architectures and agendas of Section 2.2 by several non-trivial case studies, including the specification of a steam boiler, an inert gas system, a microwave oven, an elevator, a gas burner, and a railway crossing.

-Currently, more agendas for the specification of safety-critical embedded software are developed in the German project ESPRESS [ESP], which is a joint project with partners from industry, research institutions, and universities.
-In this project, a combination of Z and statecharts [Har87] is used instead of the combination of Z and CSP described in Section 2.2.
+Currently, more agendas for the specification of safety-critical embedded software are developed in the German project ESPRESS [4], which is a joint project with partners from industry, research institutions, and universities.